 Best Overall: Napa Valley Naturals Cold Pressed Sesame Oil

-Napa Valley Naturals specializes in creating high-quality oils and vinegars, so it’s no surprise that this organic sesame oil is one of the very best sesame oils you can get.
-Napa Valley Naturals, a company owned by Stonewall Kitchen, uses a cold-pressing technique to create an unrefined oil that has all of the naturally-rich nuttiness that sesame seeds offer.
-This method also preserves the oil’s full nutritional value, so you get a product that’s as good for you as it is delicious.
+Napa Valley Naturals specializes in creating high-quality oils and vinegars, and this organic sesame oil is no exception.
+Napa Valley Naturals, a company owned by Stonewall Kitchen, uses a cold-pressing technique to create an unrefined oil that has all of the rich nuttiness that sesame seeds offer.
+Since heating can break down nutrients and compounds, cold-pressing may help retain oil's nutritional value.
 This oil is ideal for dressings, sauces, and marinades but can also be used for medium-high heat cooking.

 Best Organic: Kevala Organic Extra Virgin Sesame Oil

-Made with the highest-quality, USDA organic-certified sesame seeds from Mexico, the Kevala Organic Extra Virgin Sesame Oil is unrefined and cold-pressed with low-heat extraction techniques to maximize flavor and nutrition.
+Made with the highest-quality, USDA organic-certified sesame seeds from Mexico, the Kevala Organic Extra Virgin Sesame Oil is unrefined and cold-pressed with low-heat extraction techniques.
 Even though it’s unrefined, it still has a high smoke point, so you can use it for low-, medium-, and high-heat cooking.
-It also has non-cooking purposes and can be used for ayurvedic and massage treatments.

 Best Cold-Pressed: Flora Cold Pressed Organic Sesame Oil

-There are other cold-pressed sesame oils out there, but Flora uses a special technique to create one of the highest-quality sesame oils you can buy.
-Using a state-of-the-art low heat technique, Flora cold presses sprouted sesame seeds in small batches in a light- and oxygen-free environment to protect the oil as it’s made.
-Once the oil is pressed, it’s then flushed with nitrogen to ensure the oil stays fresh and completely free of oxidation.
+There are other cold-pressed sesame oils out there, but Flora uses a special technique, cold-pressing sprouted sesame seeds in small batches in a light- and oxygen-free environment, then flushing with nitrogen to ensure the oil stays fresh and completely free of oxidation.

 Because of its delicate processing, the smoke point is a little lower than some of the others on this list, making it ideal for low- to medium-heat cooking or as a finishing oil for your favorite cooked dishes.